irkgreen/beltprox/README.md

 warn if increment becomes negative?

-not sure how to remove old site from the dropdown if the user saves site -redesign user cannot change ID or name unless new???  re do new and save site -maybe have a start button and edit data

 clean up, make buttons bigger, line up titles and driver, passenger etc. make look iOS-ey